5 Incredible Reasons the Yukon Should Be Top of Your Travel List

 Dawson City, Yukon Territory, Canada

-National Historic Site Dawson City, a pre-eminent Gold Rush hub known for its colourful frontier-style buildings and a public site where you can pan for your own gold in a creek, head to the Midnight Dome vantage point to watch the sun graze the Klondike Valley around midnight.
-Continue the evening by enjoying a pint of Yukon Brewing unfiltered wheat ale and a live cancan show at oh-so 1900s Diamond Tooth Gerties.
+On the surface, National Historic Site Dawson City is a pre-eminent Gold Rush hub known for its colourful frontier-style buildings and a public site where you can pan for your own gold in a creek.
+Below your feet, more than half of the city is underlain by permafrost – ground that stays completely frozen for at least two years – reaching up to 60 metres deep, which has led to the discovery of perfectly preserved woolly mammoth fossils in recent years.
+Make your first port of call the Midnight Dome vantage point to watch the sun graze the Klondike Valley around midnight then continue the evening by enjoying a pint of Yukon Brewing unfiltered wheat ale and a 1900s-style cancan show at Canada's oldest casino, Diamond Tooth Gerties.

 Dawson City, Yukon Territory, Canada